From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Acknowledgements

 \section{Acknowledgements}

 We thank Aur\'elien Decelle and Beatriz Seoane for very important discussions that helped us design the project.
-We thank Alessandra Carbone for useful discussions on the contrastive fine-tuning.
+We thank Alessandra Carbone for useful discussions on the pLM fine-tuning.
 We also thank Cl\'ement Nizak, Olivier Rivoire and Shoichi Yip for useful discussions about experimental settings for functional annotations and for feedback on our work.
+We acknowledge financial support from the Horizon Europe MSCA Staff Exchange project ``SIMBAD'' (grant agreement no. 101131463).

 {

 {S\arabic{section}} {S\arabic{equation}} {S\arabic{table}} {S\arabic{figure}} } \beginsupplement

 \onecolumngrid